Government's must choose to support or restructure heavily indebted firms

 Insolvency systems should be prepared to handle a large increase in cases, with each country facing different priorities in this area.
 Countries with limited fiscal space and ineffective insolvency systems should rely more on out-of-court or hybrid restructuring (where the courts play a limited role to support negotiations between debtors and major creditors, and which can be implemented relatively quickly).

-Together with the rise in sovereign debt holdings, bank and government balance sheets have become increasingly intertwined – a phenomenon associated with debt crises.

 As forbearance ends, the reporting of asset quality should rely on transparent and consistent practices, aided by effective supervision and enforcement.
-Asset quality reviews can make balance sheets more transparent and support the market for distressed debt – especially after episodes of forbearance.
-At the same time, banks’ defences may need shoring-up to absorb losses from the crisis.
+Asset quality reviews can make balance sheets more transparent and support the market for distressed debt—especially after episodes of forbearance.
+At the same time, banks’ defences may need to be shored up to absorb the losses from the crisis.

 Governments were right to support firms financially through the worst of the pandemic.
-They recognised the initial large premium on speed over precision, and provided rapid support without distinguishing between enterprises that could be saved and those which should not.
+They recognized the initial large premium on speed over precision and provided rapid support without distinguishing between enterprises that could be saved and those that should not.
 Now policymakers should calibrate financial support and direct it efficiently to companies that are in need.
 They should also be prepared to restructure or liquidate badly scarred firms.